-Aggressive angiomyxomas are mesenchymal tumour which arises from connective tissue.
+Aggressive angiomyxoma is a mesenchymal tumor that arises from connective tissue.

 Classically shows involvement of both pelvic and perineal compartments.